What Is Vehicular Manslaughter?

 It is important to note that “gross negligence” cannot be found based solely on the fact that someone was driving under the influence , “gross negligence may still be inferred from the facts as it relates to the person’s intoxication itself .
 The Bennett case is illustrative of what constitutes “gross negligence.”
 In Bennett, the Defendant drank in excess, drove his truck excessively, crossed double lines, and ultimately went off the road, killing two of his passengers.
 The Court held that based on the facts surrounding the deaths of the passengers, a jury could find that Bennett had engaged in “grossly negligent” conduct.
 Subsequently, the law has been modified to clarify that “gross negligence” in a Penal Code §191.5 sense, can be inferred from the Defendant’s BAC, manner of driving, and other circumstances that resulted in the death of another person .
 Ultimately, it is an objective test that is applied to determine whether someone acted with gross negligence, the key question is whether someone in their position would know of the risk associated with the conduct .

-What are the penalties I may face if I am convicted of Vehicular manslaughter?
+What are the penalties I may face if I am convicted of vehicular manslaughter?

 In the event that the Prosecution is able to prove beyond a reasonable doubt that your conduct amount to gross negligence, as explained above, you will be charged with a violation of California Vehicle Code §192(c) (this is a distinct offense from §191.5).
 Vehicular manslaughter can be charged as a felony, or a misdemeanor, and is commonly referred to as a “wobbler offense” in California.
 The Prosecutor will make the determination of what form the charge should take based on the facts surrounding your case.
 If you are charged with a misdemeanor, you can face a maximum period of incarceration of up to one year.
 Alternatively, if you are charged with felony involuntary manslaughter, you may face up to 6 years in jail.
 The monetary penalty also varies based on the form of the charge: a misdemeanor is capped at $1,000 in fines while a felony is capped at $10,000.
-Additionally, if you are convicted, your license may be revoked by the California Department of Motor Vehicles (DMV).
+Additionally, if you are convicted, your license may be revoked by the California Department of Motor Vehicles (DMV) for the DUI.
 If this happens you will not be able to reinstate your license for at least three years.

 If In the event that the Prosecutor can only prove that you acted with “ordinary” negligence, the charge must be brought as a misdemeanor, and you will face a maximum of one year of incarceration and a fine of up to 1,000.